pkolaczk/fclones/README.md

 got different names.
 It can also be used to find unique or under-replicated files, e.g. to check if your backups contain the required files.

-`fclones` does not remove or copy files by itself.
-It generates a report with a list of files, and you decide what to do with them.
-For your convenience, reports are available in a few different popular formats.

 `fclones` has been implemented in Rust with a strong focus on performance on modern hardware.
 It easily outperforms many other popular duplicate finders by a wide margin (see [Benchmarks](#benchmarks)).